-Prior to the completion of the IPO, we primarily funded our operations with proceeds from the sale of convertible preferred stock.
 We have incurred significant operating losses since inception in 2016.
-Our ability to generate product revenue sufficient to achieve profitability depends on the successful development and commercialization of one or more of our product candidates.
-Our net loss was \$45.6 million for the twelve months ended December 31, 2019.
-As of December 31, 2019, we had an accumulated deficit of \$66.8 million.
+Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
+Our net loss was \$94.0 million for the year ended December 31, 2020.
+As of December 31, 2020, we had an accumulated deficit of \$160.7 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future in connection with our ongoing activities.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
-As of December 31, 2019, we had cash and cash equivalents and short-term investments of \$38.9 million.
+Furthermore, we expect to incur additional costs associated with operating as a public company that we did not previously incur or had previously incurred at lower rates as a private company, including significant legal, accounting, investor relations and other expenses.
+As of December 31, 2020, we had cash and cash equivalents and short-term investments of \$96.8 million.